 This is an excerpt from my bestselling book, Stress Less, Accomplish More which breaks down the neuroscience of stress AND teaches a gentler version of what I teach in zivaLIVE and zivaONLINE.
 Plus, I give a ton of exercises and health hacks like the ones above which you can start implementing immediately and begin performing at the top of your game.

-Right now, the book is on sale at Amazon for less than $12 (!!!) making it the perfect stocking stuffer or holiday gift for anyone in your life who is interested in becoming the best version of themselves.
+Right now, the book is on sale at Amazon for less than $12 (!!!) – it’s a great tool to share with anyone in your life who is interested in becoming the best version of themselves.
 It’s also a great gift for bosses and coworkers who could use a little less stress in their lives.
 Grab a copy (or two!) here.